900 Calories a Day - 100calsnacks

 • Energy Expenditure: Your body burns calories for everything from breathing to digesting food.
 A 900-calorie plan must be approached cautiously to avoid slowing your metabolism.

 • Macronutrient Balance: It’s not just about calories.
 Your meals need to include the right mix of protein, fats, and carbs to keep you nourished.
+Protein is especially crucial during calorie restriction—discover how much protein you need to build muscle and explore our high-protein snacks collection to preserve lean mass while losing weight.

 • Individual Needs: Factors like your age, activity level, and health status significantly impact how your body responds to such a diet.
+Understanding the weight loss journey helps set realistic expectations—explore our guide on female stages of weight loss and learn proven calorie deficit tips for women for sustainable results.

 Who Should Avoid a 900-Calorie Diet?